5.13 Discipline and Safety: Who Rules the School?

 Each year more than 200,000 school-age children in California are arrested.
 About half that number end up in a juvenile court, and in turn about two-thirds of those children are declared wards of the state.
 Obviously, some adolescents find their way into further trouble.
 More than 10,000 students in California are in a state or county juvenile incarceration facility, at enormous cost to the public.
 For those interested in learning more, the California Legislative Analyst Office’s primer on California’s Criminal Justice System is a helpful source.

-Unless a student’s misbehavior requires police involvement, a school’s main official disciplinary options are detention and expulsion.
+Unless a student’s misbehavior requires police involvement, a school’s main official disciplinary options are detention, suspension, and expulsion.

 Vigorous and fair enforcement of rules seems like a good idea, but there is disappointingly little evidence that zero tolerance improves outcomes for students.
 In fact, there is a real possibility that detentions, suspensions and expulsions may actually do harm.
 Removing young people from the active learning environment may turn those students toward permanent school failure without making schools safer or more effective.